On the mass distribution of the LIGO-Virgo-KAGRA events: Introduction

 \section{Introduction}

 The Laser Interferometer Gravitational-wave Observatory (LIGO), first detected gravitational waves (GW) from the coalescence of binary compact objects in 2015 \cite{LIGO_first_event}.
-Since then, following detector upgrades and the Virgo \cite{Accadia_2012} and Kamioka Gravitational Wave Detector (KAGRA) \cite{10.1093/ptep/ptaa125} sites in Italy and Japan joining in the observations, there have been two more completed observing runs, O2 \cite{PhysRevX.9.031040} and O3 \cite{PhysRevX.13.011048}.
+Since then, following detector upgrades and the Virgo \cite{Accadia_2012} and Kamioka Gravitational Wave Detector (KAGRA) \cite{10.1093/ptep/ptaa125} sites in Italy and Japan joining in the observations (Virgo in 2017 and KAGRA in 2019), there have been two more completed observing runs, O2 from November 2016 to August 2017 \cite{PhysRevX.9.031040} and O3 from April 2019 to the end of March 2020\cite{PhysRevX.13.011048}.
 As a result, the catalog of binary compact object mergers detected by the LIGO-Virgo-KAGRA collaboration (LVK) has reached 93~\cite{Abbott_2023}, with the O4 run currently ongoing.
 For each transient signal, the LVK collaboration evaluates the signal to noise ratio (SNR) and selects as merger events those with SNR>8.
 For every merging binary, LVK estimates the mass of the more massive compact object $M_1$ and of the less massive object $M_2$, their ratio $q = \frac{M_2}{M_1}$ and the redshift $z$ of the event, among other quantities.
 This allows for a study of the mass distribution of merging black holes (BHs).
 Among the 93 events in the LVK collaboration data, there are binary black holes (BBHs), binary neutron stars and neutron star-black hole binaries.
 In this paper we focus on the BBHs.

 The two LIGO detectors at Hanford Washington and Livingston Louisiana, having the better sensitivity, offer the main means by which GWs from merging binaries are detected.
 Virgo and KAGRA allow for an improved localization of the events.
 The LIGO detectors are versions of a Michelson interferometer with 4 km long arms \cite{2015}, capable of detecting GWs in frequencies of $10$ Hz to $1000$ Hz.
 Thus they are ideal for the detection of coalescing stellar-mass BBHs.